rthennan/sttp-srec-aug2020/code/README.md

 <br>
 **Parallel_Dataprep_V2.py**
 <br>
-- Slightly more complex process.
+-Slightly more complex process.
 <br>
-- Tedious to troubleshoot.
+-Tedious to troubleshoot.
 <br>
-- But gets the job done in one file.
+-But gets the job done in one file.